cruzgerman216/CodeLabs-Angular-Exercises/exercises/Forms/forms-exercises.md

 **Exercise 5: when the form is invalid, use ngIf to let the user know it is invalid**
 - Generate a new angular application called ngIf-invalid-form-exercise
-- In app.component.html, create a form with an input element and a submit button.
+- In app.component.html, create a form with an input element, label element and a button element.
 Configure the set up like the previous exercises. (name attribute, type attribute, ect)
 - The input element should have a validation of required
 - Disable the button and style the form when it is invalid
 - Use ngIf to display a message "invalid input" for when the form is invalid